-If the request to pay a recruitment and retention allowance is approved, Human Resources would determine the actual monetary value of the allowance using salary benchmark information and also the portfolio of evidence submitted by the service.
+If the request to pay a recruitment and retention allowance is approved, Human Resources will determine the actual monetary value of the allowance using salary benchmark information and also the portfolio of evidence submitted by the service.

-The recruitment and retention allowance will normally be paid at the equivalent of either the mean market salary or 15% of basic pay, whichever is lower.
+The recruitment and retention allowance will normally be paid at the equivalent of either the mean market salary or up to 15% of basic pay, whichever is lower.
+In very exceptional circumstances, the Strategic Director Corporate Services and Governance may approve a higher percentage.